wheaney/decky-XRGaming/README.md

 * **Change headset modes**.
   * In [virtual display mode](#virtual-display-help), a display will be rendered in a fixed position, allowing you to move your head to look at different parts of the screen.
   * In [VR-lite mode](#vr-lite-mode), head movements are translated to mouse (or joystick) movements for a VR-like experience in first-person games.
+  * In [Sideview mode](#sideview-mode), games can be moved to the corner of your screen, allowing you to pay attention to the world around you while gaming.
   * When disabled, your Air glasses will be display-only, no head movements will be tracked.
 * **In Virtual Display mode**:
   * **Display size**.
 Controls how big the screen appears.
 A setting of 1 will render at the game's resolution, while a higher setting zooms in (e.g. 2 for 2x zoom) and lower zooms out (e.g. 0.5 for a 50% smaller screen).